 January usually means detox diets.
 So should you take part in the craze?

 A new year usually comes with a new detox diet.
-Whether they’re old or new though, detox diets are all designed to do the same thing – cleanse your body after a period of overindulgence.
-While detox diets are touted as a way to remove toxins from the body and kick-start weight loss, there isn’t any scientific evidence to suggest we actually need to detox.
+Whether it’s from SupplementRelief.com or another well known health website, detox diets are all designed to do the same thing – cleanse your body after a period of overindulgence.
+There are all kinds of products out there, as well as diets, that help to rid your body of toxins, such as the foot bath that offers ion cleanse detoxification.
+Detox diets, however, are the most popular method, but while they are touted as a way to remove toxins from the body and kick-start weight loss, there isn’t any scientific evidence to suggest we actually need to detox.
 While a handful of clinical studies have shown that commercial detox diets enhance liver detoxification and eliminate persistent organic pollutants from the body, these studies are hampered by flawed methodologies and small sample sizes.
 At present, there are no randomized controlled trials (the best level of evidence) assessing the effectiveness of commercial detox diets.
 There are various means on how to detox from something, for instance probably the most common would be drugs.
 If this is the case try out, this 10 day detox program works as it’s been tested and reviewed online.

 Detox diets are different to detox drinks, although detox drinks can be consumed as part of a detox diet there are some detox drinks available on the market whose purpose is to be taken as a method of expelling the remnants of certain types of drugs in the body, such as the detox drink Detoxify Mega Clean.
 This detox drink has been created to help cleanse the body of any drugs that may show on a drug screening test however it does state that it should not be consumed to aid a person who is undertaking a lawfully administered drug screening test.
 If you’d like to learn more about Detoxify Mega Clean then read this mega clean detox review.